Stem Cell Lawsuit – Injured by a Stem Cell Products or Therapy?

 Until the industry and regulators can insure that all medical products are safe and used properly, we will continue to protect patients and step in when drug companies push dangerous products or make unsupported claims.
 If you are suffering from an adverse reaction from stem cell products, contact us right away.

-We are also seeking anyone with information on FDA cGMP violations, even third-party agents, outsiders, and international parties.
+We are also seeking anyone with information on FDA cGMP violations.
+That includes third-party agents, outsiders, and international parties.

 Present or former stem cell laboratory technicians, quality assurance (QA) professionals, pharmaceutical representatives, stem cell company executives, other stem cell safety or quality control specialists, physicians and nurses may be eligible for significant whistleblower awards under federal and state False Claims Acts.